andreafabrizi/DNSProxy/README.md

 ```

-# Versioning and wvolution of DNSP
+# Versioning and evolution of DNSP

 ## Changelog: